-- Students are required to have regular access to a computer with a camera and high-speed internet access. - Students are required to use Zoom video conferencing during course work, skills lab, and the virtual clinical simulation. - Students are expected to regularly use the video portion of Zoom.
-Students are seen on camera on a daily basis throughout the program, regularly interacting with instructors and peers. - Students are required to sign the Remote Test Taking Policy, reflecting new academic integrity policies in the online learning environment. - Standard College follows updated U.S. Department of Education guidance for interruptions of study related to Coronavirus regarding federal student aid policies, including leave of absence policies, withdrawal policies, Satisfactory Academic Progress, and Return to Title IV.
+- Students are required to have regular access to a computer with a camera and highspeed internet access. - Students are required to use Zoom video conferencing during course work, skills lab, and the virtual clinical simulation. - Students are expected to regularly use the video portion of Zoom.
+Students are seen on camera on a daily basis throughout the program, regularly interacting with instructors and peers. - Students are required to sign the Test Taking Policy, reflecting academic integrity policies in the online and on campus learning environment. - Standard College follows updated U.S. Department of Education guidance related to interruptions of study due to COVID-19 regarding federal student aid policies, including leave of absence policies, withdrawal policies, Satisfactory Academic Progress, and Return to Title IV.

-Beginning in January 2021, students returned to campus in small groups to engage in the skills lab.
+Beginning in January 2021, students returned to campus in small groups to engage in the Skills Lab.
 In the spring of 2021, students returned in person to the clinical sites.
 Course lectures and some exams continue to be conducted remotely.
 As of June 2021, students return to campus to sit for mid-term and final exams.
 Students in the Integrated course take all final exams, including the ATI and HESI, on campus.

 Students must complete a COVID-19 Screening Questionnaire before arriving on campus.
 Students contact the administration upon responding "Yes" to any question on the questionnaire.
-In the event a student indicates testing positive for COVID-19, the student must wait 14 days before arriving on campus.
+In the event a student indicates testing positive for COVID-19, the student must wait at least 10 days before arriving on campus.
+Best practices for public health are in effect for anyone on campus.

 All Standard College distance education courses provide significant synchronous interaction between the instructors and the students.
 "Synchronous interaction" means that the instructors and the students engage with one another at the same time despite spatial separation.
 The distance education course lectures involve the use of Zoom video technology to support the regular and substantive synchronous interaction among students and between the students and the faculty member.
 With the use of Zoom, students and faculty see each other in real-time during course lectures, allowing a meaningful discourse to occur.
 The instructors respond individually to students, monitor student effort and accomplishment as courses progress, and provide opportunity for communication about that effort.
 The distance education course includes sufficient interactive tools and course design elements to provide the substantive and meaningful student-faculty and student-student interaction.
 The distance education courses, their academic content, methods of delivery, and methods of evaluating student performance is consistent with institutional policies.
 The administration incorporates additional test-taking technology as necessary, such as the use of Proctorio, to maintain academic integrity in the online exams.
-The administration maintains an effective process to verify the identity of students taking distance education courses and to protect student privacy in compliance with Family Education rights and Privacy Act (FERPA) and Health Insurance Portability and Accountability Act (HIPAA) guidelines.
+The administration maintains an effective process to verify the identity of students enrolled in the distance education courses and protects student privacy in compliance with Family Education rights and Privacy Act (FERPA) and Health Insurance Portability and Accountability Act (HIPAA) guidelines.